sonatype/helm3-charts/README.md

 The most common updates will be to use new application images and to bump chart versions for release.

+There should likely be no reason to update anything in `docs/` by hand.

 Test a chart in a local k8s cluster (like minikube) by installing the local copy from within each charts directory: